Map

 Listen

-In stage 2 we will create new understandings of the effects of ‘anti-gender’ politics on everyday lives and forms of resistance, by using interviews, focus groups and a survey in nine case studies: Ireland, Spain, France, Poland, Switzerland, Germany, Belarus, Greece, and transnational study of people living in exile in Europe.
+In stage 2 we are creating new understandings of the effects of ‘anti-gender’ politics on everyday lives and forms of resistance, by using interviews, focus groups and a survey in nine case studies: Ireland, Spain, France, Poland, Switzerland, Germany, Belarus, Greece, and transnational study of people living in exile in Europe.

 Collaborate